SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-Overall SmileyLlama model does very well on tasks on which it was trained through the engineered prompt.
-Although some of the properties were present in training, such as the Lipinski rule-of-5 and the presence of a macrocycle, both were more uncommon in the data and hence performance in these categories are less good.
-Similarly while there were many warhead-related SMARTS and Enamine substructures that were specified in the SFT training procedure, some were more common than others and performance is thus more middling as also seen in Table \ref{tab:properties_specification}.
-Additionally, some tasks did not occur at all in the SFT training data, and yet are still parsible as valid SMILES.
-Finally, and as expected, SmileyLlama does poorly on tasks involving exact numerical specifications.
-We note that one has a choice to use SmileyLlama using lower temperatures at inference that can improve the SFT predictions as also seen in Table 2.
-SmileyLlama also performs well in driving not just singular molecular design tasks, but on compound tasks such as generating molecules similar to existing leads, i.e. “scaffold hopping” R-group modification, and/or structure-based design to grow molecules from ligand fragments.
+Enamine substructures, resulting in performance that is more middling for these categories.
+We compare SmileyLlama with a model resulting from an ablation study on the efficacy of prompting.
+As expected, SmileyLlama does poorly on tasks involving exact numerical specifications.
+More encouragingly, SmileyLlama performs well on compound tasks such as generating molecules similar to existing leads, i.e. “scaffold hopping” R-group modification, and/or structure-based design to grow molecules from ligand fragments.
 Figure \ref{fig:dpo_sft}a is an example of SmileyLlama model's ability to generate molecules from all 320 substructures in the Enamine database\cite{enamine_essential_libraries} that follow the Lipinski rule-of-five\cite{LIPINSKI20013}, which encompasses most of the molecular properties with ranges listed in Table 2.

+We study this by removing all indications of molecular properties from all of the prompts in the dataset used to train SmileyLlama; each molecule from ChEMBL is a completion to the same prompt (the prompt used for SmileyLlama when no properties of a molecule are selected).
+When we run SFT with exactly the same hyperparameters as SmileyLlama, we find that the ablated model performs quite poorly in comparison to SmileyLlama on this benchmark, achieving 90+\% performance on only three tasks.
+This becomes especially pronounced when the properties are rarely found in the data, such as the presence of a macrocycle or a warhead-related SMARTS pattern.
+The stark contrast in performances speaks to the necessity of our prompt engineering scheme: we cannot rely purely on the knowledge of the foundation model when fine-tuning for chemical tasks.